 Collegiate level individual organ instruction.
 Emphasis is placed on the development of technical, musical and artistic proficiency at each level of study.
+1-2 semester credits

 MUS 210 Perform Lab

 Music students gather in a pedagogical environment to develop critical listening and performance skills through attendance and performance at recitals, concerts and seminars.